 Next students touch apply and then insert to put it back onto the collage area.
 Students should drag and arrange the pumpkin head over their selfie.

 Students can then use the text tool to add a message or use the background option to change out the background.

-Finally, I created this Pic Collage template and direction pages to guide students to create a recipe of me – or a breakdown of all of their characteristics, interests and likes.
+Finally, I created Pic Collage templates and direction pages to guide students to create a recipe of me – or a breakdown of all of their characteristics, interests, and likes.